Information and digital technologies present huge opportunities to advance the way we treat and care for patients

 - Mobile apps will help patients, and health workers, to monitor their own health.

 - Better analysis of data will help the NHS to identify people most at risk of health problem, and offer support at an earlier stage to help them stay well.

 - Joining up electronic records will make up to date health information instantly available to health and social care professionals.

-Though we want to take advantage of the technology available to us, we also know that not every person in south east London is ready to use more modern technologies.
-We aim to give people choice in the way they access healthcare, ensuring it is appropriate and convenient for them and their circumstances.
+Though we want to take advantage of the technology available to us, we also know that not everyone is ready to use new technologies.
+We aim to give people choice in the way they access healthcare, ensuring it is appropriate and convenient for them to use.

 What we have accomplished so far